Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Introduction

 Existing step-wise preference optimization approaches usually locate the model's first error~\citep{luo2024improve,lu2024step} and construct preference pairs accordingly, enabling focused and targeted optimization.
 However, these methods often involve substantial labeling overhead, posing a bottleneck in their practical applicability.
-Furthermore, our analysis of several incorrect answers in mathematical reasoning tasks reveals that models often exhibit confusion, shown by relatively low confidence in generation, well before about 75\% of the actual errors occur.
+Furthermore, our analysis on the incorrect answers of multiple models on mathematical reasoning tasks reveals that models often exhibit confusion, indicated by relatively low confidence in generation, well before about 75\% of the actual errors.
 Examples are provided in Appendix~\ref{app:case_conf_error}.
 This observation inspired us to develop a method capable of identifying issues earlier in a fully automated, human-free manner.

 We propose Confidence-Guided Reasoning Path Preference Optimization (CGPO), which anchors preference optimization to model uncertainty rather than human alignment or process-error identification.
 Concretely, CGPO is grounded in two key principles: (1) enabling the model to identify and refine its own confusion, and (2) leveraging preference pair construction to guide optimization.
 By preference optimization, our approach introduces a thoroughly non-human-like reasoning path exploration, as shown in Figure~\ref{fig:humanlike_nonhumanlike}.